anuragpeshne/zen/README.md

 zen
 ===

-simple script to download all images from zenpencils.com
+simple script to download all images from zenpencils.com along with a simple reader